euroscipy/euroscipy_proceedings/papers/Kieffer_Ashiotis/pyFAI.rst

 This contribution shows how one of the most central algorithm in crystallography has been implemented in Python, optimized in Cython and ported to manycore architectures thanks to PyOpenCL.
 15x speed-up have been observed by switching from binary code to OpenCL code running on GPUs (400x vs NumPy).
-Some of the best performances were obtained on a mid-range consumer grade Nvidia GeForce 750Ti thanks to the new *Maxell* generation chip running as fast as high-end graphics based on the *Kepler* architecture (like the Titan), and litteraly outperforming both AMD GPUs and Xeon-Phi accelerator card.
+Some of the best performances were obtained on a mid-range consumer grade Nvidia GeForce 750Ti thanks to the new *Maxwell* generation chip running as fast as high-end graphics based on the *Kepler* architecture, and litteraly outperforming both AMD GPUs and Xeon-Phi accelerator card.
 Thanks to the PyOpenCL interfaced in Python, programming CPUs in a parallel is as easy as programming GPUs.